Category: I Love My Wife

 A few moments later, my wife passed by and saw the result of my effort.
 I think her heart dropped and her soul died a little.

 With heavy resignation, she says, “I can’t believe I have to tell you to open the bag and pour the chips into the bowl.”
-I looked at the still life, realized my mistake, and gave a pitiful self-defense (with attitude): “But you told me to put the chips in the bowl.”
-What a winner.
+I looked at the still life, realized my mistake, but still responded both defensively and pitifully: “But you told me to put the chips in the bowl.”
+What a fool, truly in need of pity.

 Be thankful, kind reader, that you don’t rely on me for help.
 On one hand, I do what I’m told.
 On the other, I do EXACTLY what I’m told.
 For any given task, my “help” can actually be helpful and appreciated or it can be bewildering and exasperating.
 As you may have presumed, this crapshoot gets old very quickly.